pfrazee/crdt_notes/README.md

 # CRDT notes

 Excerpts collected from papers and articles published on the Web.
-Please submit any corrections as PRs.